7 Interview Tips That Will Help Your Interview Go Well

 You should be able to find out a lot of information about the company’s history, mission and values, staff, culture, and recent successes on its website.
 If the company has a blog and a social media presence, they can be useful places to look, too.

 Don't wait until the last minute to pick out an interview outfit, print extra copies of your resume, or find a notepad and pen.
 Have one good interview outfit ready, so you can interview on short notice without having to worry about what to wear.
 When you have an interview lined up, get everything ready the night before.

-Not only will planning out everything (from what shoes you will wear, to how you’ll style your hair, to what time you will leave and how you’ll get there, and so on) buy you time in the morning, but it will also save you from having to make decisions, which means you can use that brain power during your interview.
+Not only will planning out everything (from what shoes you will wear, to how you’ll style your hair, to what time you will leave and how you’ll get there) buy you time in the morning, it will also save you from having to make decisions, which means you can use that brain power for your interview.

 5. Be On Time (That Means Early)

 Be on time for the interview.
 On time means five to ten minutes early.
 If need be, drive to the interview location ahead of time so you know exactly where you are going and how long it will take to get there.
 Take into account the time of your interview so you can adjust for local traffic patterns at that time.
 Give yourself a few extra minutes to visit the restroom, check your outfit, and calm your nerves.

 During the job interview, try to relax and stay as calm as possible.
 Remember that your body language says as much about you as your answers to the questions.
 Proper preparation will allow you to exude confidence.

 As you answer questions, maintain eye contact with the interviewer.
 Be sure to pay attention to the question so that you don’t forget it, and listen to the entire question (using active listening) before you answer, so you know exactly what the interviewer is asking.
 Avoid cutting off the interviewer at all costs, especially when he or she is asking questions.
 If you need to take a moment to think about your answer, that’s totally fine, and is a better option than starting out with multiple “ums” or “uhs.”